-4. Factoring is a process of selling your accounts receivable at a discount.
+Factoring is the process of selling your accounts receivable at a discount.
 This turns your accounts receivable into cash.
 This is not a loan.
-Depending on the amount of your accounts receivable, the expected rate of return ranges from 34 percent to 50 percent, assuming a 7 percent prime rate.
+Depending on the number of your accounts receivable, the expected rate of return ranges from 34 percent to 50 percent, assuming a 7 percent prime rate.
 Only use this when you can’t get less expensive financing.

 Mezzanine.
 In general, there are two types of mezzanine: debt mezzanine capital and equity mezzanine capital.
 This type of loan is a much higher risk.
 This type of loan (or investor) generally gets paid after a bond in a liquidation event.
 The reason you use the DMC is for continuing growth, along with some type of management buyout and later-stage company expansion.

 EMC is used for an ambitious plan to grow the business.
 It’s often used pre-IPO or to acquire another small- or high-growth company.
 Most of the mezzanines (investors) are used to take the company to the next level or in the transition to sell to third parties.
 The expected rate of return ranges from 22.4 percent to 29.2 percent, assuming a 7 percent prime rate.